Collective Operations Can Exponentially Enhance Quantum State Verification

-One can however enhance the protocol performance --overcoming previous optimal single-copy strategies-- by applying, as before, the ENG operation from the ensemble states into the auxiliary noisy state of Eq.~\eqref{eq:auxnoisy}.
-This process introduces and accumulates the noise of the ensemble states into the auxiliary and, together with the noise already accumulated by embedding, increases the probability of discerning between the perfect and the non-perfect case.
-As before, in case we detect noise in the ensemble, we discard all the states, whereas if we are in the perfect case the ensemble is kept and certified, and the only copies consumed are the ones corresponding to the embedding of the auxiliary state.
+One can, however, enhance the protocol performance--overcoming previous optimal single-copy strategies--by applying the ENG operation from the ensemble states into the auxiliary one.
+This process collects the noise of the ensemble into the auxiliary and, together with the noise already accumulated by the embedding, increases the probability of detecting the noise.
+As before, in case noise is detected, we discard all the ensemble, whereas if the noiseless case is identified, the ensemble is kept and certified, and only the auxiliary states are consumed.

-In order to construct an auxiliary state of dimension $d = n+1$, which allows us to collect or accumulate information about the noise of $n$ ensemble states, one just need to embed $m = \log_2 (n + 1)$ copies of the --noisy-- ensemble.
-Therefore, only $m$ copies are eventually consumed, and the dimension of the auxiliary scales exponentially with the number of embedded states, which leads to the exponential improvement in the scaling and allows us to overcome previous optimal bounds.
+In order to construct an auxiliary state of dimension $d = n+1$, which allows us to accumulate information about the noise of $n$ ensemble states, one just needs to embed $m = \log_2 (n + 1)$.
+Therefore, only $m$ copies are eventually consumed, since the dimension of the auxiliary scales exponentially with the number of embedded states, leading to an exponential improvement in the scaling and allowing us to overcome previous optimal bounds.

-Fig. \ref{fig:Fig2} shows several results comparing the performance of our protocol with respect to the best previous approaches based on individual measurements, under different situations.
+Figure \ref{fig:2} shows several results comparing the performance of our protocol with respect to the optimal approaches based on individual measurements, under different situations.
 One can see an exponential-type improvement in all the cases.
-In particular, if an arbitrarily large ensemble is available, the subspaces ENG strategy exhibits a constant behaviour independent on the fidelity and the form of the initial states.
-We refer to Appendix C for further analysis.
+In particular, if an arbitrarily large ensemble is available, the subspaces ENG strategy exhibits a constant behavior independent of the fidelity of the initial states.
+See Appendix~\ref{appendixC} for further analysis.

-\textit{Generalizations.---} We have introduced tools and collective procedures to verify Bell states with improved performance with respect to previous ones.
-However, the applicability of our approach goes beyond Bell states.
-In particular, we show that these techniques can be applied to verify any set of states for which there exists a subspace which is invariant under the counter operations of Eq.~\ref{eq:acction:CX} (or equivalent).
-In the case of the Bell-type states, the invariant subspace is spanned by $ \ket{00}$ and $\ket{11}$, and therefore any state $\ket{\Psi_{00}}$ leaves the auxiliary state invariant after the application of the counter gate, i.e., $b\text{CX} \ket{\Psi_{00}} \ket{\Phi_{ij}^d} = \ket{\Psi_{00}} \ket{\Phi_{ij}^d}$.
+\textit{Generalizations.---} We have considered the verification of Bell states.
+However, the applicability of our approach goes beyond such states.
+In particular, these techniques can be applied to verify any set of states for which there exists a subspace that is invariant under the counter operations Eq.~\eqref{eq:acction:CX} (or equivalent).